mmarcolina/spreadsheet-comparison/README.md

 # spreadsheet-comparison
-Uses pandas, numpy, and openpyxl to compare data in two spreadsheets and point out differences between columns.
+Uses the power of several python modules to compare data in two spreadsheets and point out differences between columns.

+##Dependencies
+*pandas
+*numpy
+*openpyxl